Vision-Language-Action Models for Robotic Manipulation with SoArm-101 使用 SoArm-101 的视觉-语言-动作模型进行机器人操作

 - Full teleoperation and data collection pipeline with telnet control

-- ACT and Diffusion Policy training with Weights & Biases integration
+- ACT, Diffusion, and Pi-Zero (π0) policy training with Weights & Biases integration

 - Hugging Face Hub integration for dataset and model sharing